AntaresSimulatorTeam/antares-doc/docs/overview/forum-and-support.md

 8.8, 9.3 and 10.1.
 They are maintained as long as the last recurrency​ study occurency is needed which is about 2 years.​

+!!! info
+    The interface of Antares Web adapts to the version of the study.
+    For example if a new parameter has been added.

 ## Retrocompatibility

 Antares Simulator is retrocompatible.
 For example, you can run a study created for the 9.6 version